lbotto/surfactantsME/book/intro.md

 _This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative and some exercises to get you going!
+This book is intended to give an introduction to the topic of surfactant transport in multiphase systems.
+The target audience is made of mechanical engineering students at the MSc and PhD level.